 Wall chargers are not able to turn off themselves automatically.
 It is better to unplug the wall charger or shut off the power supply to the charger if it is convenient to do so.

 How to charge Galaxy S10 battery with a wireless charger?

 You can use any Qi-certified wireless charging pads to charge Galaxy S10 battery.
 But you should get a branded one.

-Please note, each wireless charging pad may require a different wall charger (power adapter) to function as expected.
+Please note, each wireless charging pad may require a different wall charger (power adapter) to function as expected (see this guide).
 For example, the fast wireless charging 2.0 pad requires a 25w wall charger.
 If you use a 15W wall charger to power it, it will not function properly.

 To charge Galaxy S10 battery with a wireless charger, you may follow these steps.

 Step 1: Connect the power adapter or USB wall charger to the wireless charging pad

 As mentioned, you need to use the bundled power adapter/wall charger to power the wireless charging pad.

 Step 2: Plug the power adapter or wall charger into the wall socket

 Most wireless charging pads have one or more LEDs indicating the status of the pad.
 You need to make sure the wireless charging pad is ready.